CraigChamberlain/SolarLunarDate/docs/my-calendar.md

     - q: 'Identifying the Date of the New Moon:'
       a: |
-        The new moon will be identified by api lookup or calculation.
+        The new moon will be identified by API lookup or calculation.
 It will not depend on observation.
     - q: 'The Naming of Months:'
       a: |
         Months will be named 0-13.
 I chose 0 as the first month as it will only be a complete month in exceptional circumstances.
 It would be fun to name the final month X for the same reasons.
 However, I will stick with integers as I also like the reference to [the indexing of sequences which begins at 0 in computing and mathematics](https://en.wikipedia.org/wiki/Zero-based_numbering).